Spain - Across the Iberian Peninsula

-Roaming through Madrid, Segovia, Salamanca, Toledo and Avila.
+Roaming through Madrid, Segovia, Salamanca, Toledo, Avila and more.

 Stone by stone